bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/StrandMethod_3LKqUANgv49RHlqIkKEDH9/Documentation.md

-Specifies the method to strand.
+Specifies the method of stranding.